Saucy Secrets: Clever Tips to Pack Dressings Separately

 Instructions

 - Whisk vigorously until the dressing emulsifies and develops a silky texture.
-This usually takes about 1-2 minutes.
+This usually takes about 1-2 minutes of consistent whisking.

-- Pour the dressing into your chosen airtight mini containers, leaving a little headspace to allow for shaking or mixing before serving.
+- Pour the dressing into your chosen airtight mini containers, leaving a little headspace.
+This allows for shaking or mixing before serving.

 Chef’s Notes